Characters of the Final Fantasy XIII series: Noel Kreiss

 Noel Kreiss (ノエル・クライス, Noeru Kuraisu) is one of the last remaining humans in a devastated future, and was a friend and student of Caius Ballad before the two grow apart due to the latter's wish to destroy time.
 After the incarnation of Yeul in his time dies, Noel sets out to find Valhalla, intending to change Yeul's fate.
 On the point of death, he is brought to Valhalla, where he sees Lightning and Caius in battle.
-Lightning gives Noel the task of finding Serah and bringing to her to Valhalla.
+Lightning gives Noel the task of finding Serah and bringing her to Valhalla.
 After traveling to Serah's time, Noel sets out with her to find Lightning, repair the timeline, and change his future at any cost, even if it means erasing himself from existence.
 Upon meeting Snow, Noel develops a hatred of him because of the former's impulsive attitude, but eventually gains respect for Snow.
 As they travel, his memories are restored and he tries to dissuade Serah from continuing, as her visions of the future would soon kill her.
 When she decides to go on, he comes too after seeing an image of him and the Yeul of his time meeting again.
 Though he and Serah finally defeat Caius in Valhalla, Noel is forced into a situation that ends with Caius's death.
 Soon after returning, to 500 AF, forced to watch Serah die, Noel realizes his actions have triggered the apocalypse Caius wished for.